 Tai chi (taiji) class available.
 One-to-one or small group in Kuala Lumpur, Petaling Jaya, and Klang Valley in Malaysia.
 Suitable for individuals, families, corporations (Bring Tai chi to Your Board Room), corporate seminars and communities.
-Inquiries for private classes and workshops here.

 Learn the Wu Jian Chuan style,

 and the later Cheng Man ching 37 postures (see sequence here).

 Wu Style and Cheng style Tai chi

 For Health and wellness.
 Develop grace, poise, balance, focus.
 Included in the course: "Stillness Self Healing sessions".
 Rid dis-ease without drugs or surgery.

 Advanced classes: Pushing Hands and self defense.
 To understand more deeply